hibbitts-design/docsify-this/docs/README.md

 — D. Malawey (Multidisciplinary Lab Coordinator, Texas A&M University)

 > Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
 This in turn has lead me to write better docs!
 I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
-— A. Levine aka CogDog (Independent Educational Technologist, Saskatchewan)
+— A. Levine aka CogDog (Independent Educational Technologist)

 ---